• Identify and prioritise high‑touch points (handles, rails, call bells, IV pumps) and clean them multiple times a day.

 Related Posts

-Published for World Hand Hygiene Day – 5th May In the world of healthcare, the smallest actions often have the…
+Published for World Hand Hygiene Day – 5th May Healthcare‑associated infections are preventable—but they require diligence.
+This article explores the…